-In addition to providing information regarding the number of participants served by each agency, CFS may also be utilized to provide an understanding of the relationship between participants of the state's education, employment and training programs and the overall economy.
+In addition to providing information regarding the number of participants served by each agency, CFS may also be utilized to provide an understanding of the relationship between participants of the state's education, employment, and training programs and the overall economy.

-Over the ten-year period from July 1, 2009 to June 30, 2019, more than 5.6 million unique individuals participated in educational, employment and training programs through the participating agencies.
-During the 2018-2019 program year, there were over 5.2 million unique individuals with wages reported to the Division of Employment Security.
-These individuals earned over \$225 billion in total wages.
-Analyses of the information supplied by the participating agencies to the CFS demonstrate that of the over 5.2 million wage earners, approximately three million (or 56%) participated in education, employment and training programs through one of participating agencies during the same period.
-These individuals earned \$96.7 billion in total wages or 43% of all wages paid in the 2018-2019 program year.
+During the 2020-2021 program year, there were over 5.2 million unique individuals that were working in jobs covered by North Carolina's unemployment insurance laws with their wages reported to the DES and these individuals earned over \$248.4 billion in total wages.
+Of these over 5.2 million wage earners, approximately 2.8 million (or 53.2%) participated in education, employment, and training programs through one of the participating agencies during the ten-year period from July 1, 2011 to June 30, 2020 and they earned \$101.9 billion in total wages or 41.0% of all wages reported to the DES in 2020-2021.

 Figure 3.
-Ratio of Participants of North Carolina's Education, Employment and Training Programs (July 1, 2009 - June 30, 2019) to All Wage Earners and Wages Paid During the 2018-2019 Program Year
+Ratio of Participants of North Carolina's Education, Employment and Training Programs (July 1, 2011 - June 30, 2020) to All Wage Earners and Wages Paid During the 2020-2021 Program Year